qcif/rdsi-arms/support/dev/deploy.md

 `--help`
 : shows a summary of options.

+`installArchive`
+: the install archive (tar.gz file) to install.
+If this is not provided, then the latest install archive from the Nexus repository will be used.

 Note: this script **must** be run as the user that will be running the ReDBox and Mint processes (i.e. as the "redbox" user).